-HSAG had no concerns with how Mid-State Health Network received and processed eligibility data.
+HSAG had no concerns with how Mid-State Health Network received and processed eligibility and enrollment data.

-As in prior years, Mid-State Health Network continued to contract with CEI to obtain and process eligibility information.
-CEI obtained the 834-eligibility files from the State daily and monthly using the FileZilla file transfer protocol (FTP) application software.
-These files were then uploaded to the SmartCare electronic health record (EHR), a StreamLine system, where the eligibility data were separated according to each CMHSP.
-Each CMHSP received its eligibility files via the FTP site.
+Mid-State Health Network contracted with PCE for eligibility and encounter data processing.
+The PIHP implemented a new managed care information system, REMI, in February 2018, created by PCE.
+REMI is used for storing and producing the registry, performance indicator data, Behavioral Health Treatment Episode Data Set (BH-TEDS) data, and encounter data files for submission to MDHHS.
+PCE obtained the 834-eligibility files from the State daily and hourly, uploaded the files to REMI, and distributed to the 12 CMHSPs hourly.
+Each CMHSP received its eligibility files via the file transfer protocol (FTP) site.
 Providers, staff members, and PIHP affiliates performed real-time eligibility verification through the State's website, Community Health Automated Medicaid Processing System (CHAMPS).
-The 834-eligibility files were matched against the 820- payment files.
+The 834-eligibility files were matched against the 820-payment files.
 This process helped to ensure that each member for whom a payment was received had current, matching eligibility data.
 Each CMHSP used its own validation process as an added quality check, which involved confirming whether a payment was received for a member to verify the accuracy of the enrollment files.

-In addition, the CMHSPs' systems continued to use a built-in 270/271-verification process capability as an additional form of eligibility verification.
+In addition, REMI had a built-in 270/271-verification process the CMHSPs could use as an additional form of eligibility verification.

-Adequate reconciliation and validation processes were in place to ensure that only accurate and complete eligibility and enrollment information was housed in the data systems and communicated to the CMSHPs.
-Mid-State Health Network demonstrated that eligibility effective dates, termination dates, historical eligibility spans, and identification of dual (Medicare/Medicaid) members were identified appropriately.
+Adequate reconciliation and validation processes were in place to ensure that only accurate and complete eligibility and enrollment information was housed in the data system and communicated to the CMHSPs.
+Mid-State Health Network demonstrated that eligibility effective dates, termination dates, historical eligibility spans, and dual (Medicare-Medicaid) members were identified appropriately.